Ecotrust/madrona.ecotrust.org/developer/appliance/index.md

 <div class="row">
 <div class="span8">
 <h1>Madrona Appliance</h1>
-<p>We've packaged up everything you need to try out Madrona into a self-contained pre-configured virtual machine that can be run on your local system.
+<p>We've made it easy to test-drive Madrona and packaged everything you need into a self-contained appliance (virtual machine) that can be run on your local system.
+Follow the instructions below to get up and running and you'll be ready for the step-by-step tutorial.
 </p>
 <ol>
 	<li>Download and install <a href="http://www.virtualbox.org/">VirtualBox</a></li>